Amdrel/mlbf/README.md

 output is written to stdout.
 If you ever wanted to use brainfuck in your scripting environment this is the right tool for you.

+mlbf can also convert brainfuck to C, which can then be passed to a compiler and turned into native code.
+Depending on the optimization level used, compilation may take a while; however when used with programs like mandlebrot.b, performance increases as much as 6x can be seen at runtime.

 ## Why?

 I plan on using this on a future project and it was a excellent excuse to get